Do you know any interesting facts about South Korea?

-Koreans drink more alcohol per person per year than Germany, the U.S., Ireland, Canada, and Australia.
+Koreans drink more alcohol per person per year than other countries like Germany, the U.S., Ireland, Canada, and Australia.
 The country is considered one of the world’s top consumers!
 A big contributor to this esteemed award is the consumption of soju.
-Soju is usually around 19% alcohol content and is commonly drunk with main meals in South Korea.
+Soju usually has around 19% alcohol content and is commonly drunk with main meals in South Korea.

 Have you had a long night out in South Korea?
 If you’re out at a restaurant in Korea, look for the word 해장국 (haejangguk | hangover soup).
 This is one of many South Korean hangover cures!

-5. The North and South Korea Are Still at War
+5. North and South Korea are still at war

 By now, you are aware that Korea is a region in East Asia divided between two countries: North Korea, officially called the Democratic People’s Republic of Korea, and South Korea, which is called the Republic of Korea.